vojerr/RSTransitionSample/README.md

 # RSTransitionSample
 Sample about using custom iOS transitions.
-Implementing protocols UIViewControllerTransitioningDelegate, UIViewControllerInteractiveTransitioning and UIViewControllerInteractiveTransitioning.
+Implementing protocols UIViewControllerTransitioningDelegate, UIViewControllerInteractiveTransitioning, UIViewControllerInteractiveTransitioning and UIViewControllerTransitionCoordinator.